Animals on Campus Policy

-On a case by case basis, Drury University may also permit the use of a housebroken miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.
-Persons wishing the University to consider use of a miniature horse should please contact Ed Derr, Director of Counseling, Testing, and Disability Support Services.
+On a case by case basis.
+Drury University may also permit the use of a housebroken miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.
+Persons wishing the University to consider use of a miniature horse should Director of Disability Support Services.

 An emotional support animal is an animal that is necessary to afford a person with a disability an equal opportunity to use and enjoy a dwelling when there is an identifiable relationship or nexus between the person's disability and the assistance the animal provides.
 In accordance with the Fair Housing Act (FHA), Drury will entertain reasonable requests for emotional support animals in campus housing at least 30 days prior to move-in.

 Students seeking to bring an emotional support animal to their residence need to provide Drury's Disability Support Services office (DSS) with documentation from a licensed medical or mental health provider that indicates the species of the animal and affirmatively answers the following two questions:

 - Does the person seeking to use and live with the animal have a disability - i.e., a physical or mental impairment that substantially limits one or more major life activities?

 - Does the person making the request have a disability-related need for an assistance animal?
 In other words, does the animal work, provide assistance, perform tasks or services for the benefit of a person with a disability, or provide emotional support that alleviates one or more of the identified symptoms or effects of a person's existing disability?

 The health and safety of our students, faculty, staff, and the emotional support animal is an important concern; therefore, each request for such an accommodation will be made on a case-by-case basis by DSS in conjunction with Housing and the Dean of Students.
 Residents may request to have no more than one animal due to the confined living space.